python/devguide/security/policy.rst

 If you choose to report such a vulnerability to Python, please follow the requirements of this guide.
-Note that these reports may be shared with parties who expressed interested in the relevant platforms and will generally be handled according to the relevant maintainers' security policies.
+Note that these reports may be shared with parties who expressed interested in the relevant platforms and will generally be handled according to the relevant maintainer's security policies.
 These reports may closed if the maintainers are unknown or unresponsive.